0fie/Maika/README.md

 just to test out these configs, all without tampering with your existing setup.
 So for now, you should cherry pick the parts that you're interested in.
 For example, if you want to add my Hyprland config to your setup, you'd simply copy my [home/hyprland.nix](home]hyprland.nix) file to your dotfiles directory and then import it.

+##### If you're not using Nix or NixOS
-For other distros, go to the [releases]().
+Go to the [releases](https://github.com/0fie/Dotfiles/releases).
 You'll find configs for Hyprland, Kitty and more!

 <hr>